Kernelization Using Structural Parameters on Sparse Graph Classes: Linear Kernels on Graphs of Bounded Expansion

 We now use a marking algorithm similar to the one in~\cite{KLPRRSS12} to mark $\bigO(|S|)$ bags in the path decompositions $\mathcal{P}_1, \ldots, \mathcal{P}_q$ with the property that each marked bag can be uniquely identified with a connected subgraph of $G-S$ that has a large neighborhood in the modulator~$S$.

 This algorithm is described in Figure~\ref{fig:MarkingAlg} in which we set $t$, the size of a {\em large neighborhood} in $S$, to be $t:= 2\cdot f(2^d)+ 1$.
 Note that there is a one-to-one correspondence between marked bags $\mathcal{M}$ and connected subgraphs with a neighborhood of size at least~$t$ in $S$.
 Moreover each connected subgraph has treedepth at most~$d$ and hence diameter at most~$2^d-1$.
-By Corollary~\ref{cor:LargeDegree}, the number of connected subgraphs of large neighborhood and hence the number of marked bags is at most $2 \cdot f(2^d-1+1) \cdot |S|= 2f(2^d) \cdot |S| = \bigO(|S|)$.
+By Corollary~\ref{cor:LargeDegree}, the number of connected subgraphs of large neighborhood and hence the number of marked bags is at most $2 \cdot f(2^d-1+1) \cdot |S| = \bigO(|S|)$.
 We set $Y_0 := V(\mathcal{M}) \cup S$.
+As the marking stage of the algorithm runs through every path-decomposition of the components of $G-S$ exactly once, this phase takes only linear time.

-Now observe that each connected component in $G - Y_0$ has less than $t = 2 \cdot f(2^d) + 1$ neighbors in~$S$.
-This follows because for every connected subgraph~$C$ with at least~$t$ neighbors in~$S$, there exists a marked bag~$B$.
+Now observe that each connected component in $G - Y_0$ has less than $t = 2 \cdot f(2^d) + 1$ neighbors in~$S$: for every connected subgraph~$C$ with at least~$t$ neighbors in~$S$, there exists a marked bag~$B$.
 Importantly, the bag~$B$ was the \emph{first} bag that was marked before the number of neighbors in~$S$ of \emph{any} connected subgraph reached the threshold~$t$.
 Hence each connected component of $G[V(C) \setminus B]$ has degree less than $t$ in~$S$.
-Since every component can be connected to at most two marked bags (in $Y_0$) and since each bag is of size at most~$2^d-1$, the size of the neighborhood of every component of $G-Y_0$ in~$Y_0$ is at most $2(2^d-1)+t \leq 2^{d+1} + 2 \cdot f(2^d)$.
+Since every component is connected to at most two marked bags (in $Y_0$) and since each bag is of size at most~$2^d-1$, the size of the neighborhood of every component of $G-Y_0$ in~$Y_0$ is at most $2(2^d-1)+t \leq 2^{d+1} + 2 \cdot f(2^d)$.